not-yet-awesome-rust/not-yet-awesome-rust/README.md

 ## Table of contents

 <!--
-    To update this TOC, navigate to http://tableofcontent.eu and paste this Github repo's link.
+    To update this TOC, navigate to http://tableofcontent.eu and paste this Github repo's link (https://github.com/ErichDonGubler).
     After you've generated the TOC, fluff up the output like so:

     1. Remove everything until `The List`, including the `The List` header itself.